civitz/example-assignment/exercise2.md

 To simplify the API we make the assumption that we can upload asset of any size without issues.
 In reality most browsers and application servers have theoretical limits: over certain sizes (tipically 2 GB), we should consider implementing an upload API that supports chunked files.

+We assume default reponses for common events:

+* HTTP 400 for validation errors
+* HTTP 401 for authentication errors
+* HTTP 403 for insufficient priviledges
+* HTTP 404 for unavailable/absent content

 ## Folder and asset management

 ### List folder roots